 Long-term exposure to radon is known to increase risk for lung cancer, so it is vital to screen for radon exposure in the home.
 If radon is found at high levels, mitigation can decrease your exposure and your risk for lung cancer.

 The Middletown Health Department and CT Department of Public Health distribute radon test kit yearly to Middletown homeowners for testing.
 A limited number of test kits are available each winter.
-To inquire about the radon testing program, call the Middletown Community Health Educator at (860) 638-4962.
+To inquire about the radon testing program, call the Middletown Health Department at (860) 638-4960.

 Radon levels are measured in pCi/L. Radon levels below 2 pCi/L do not require any action, though re-testing after renovations is recommended.